Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ---
 What I read, think, and reflect today.

+2025.2.23
+===
+How to handle stress:
+- Physiologic Sigh: Double inhale + long exhale
+- Eye Dilation: see the panorama
+-

 2025.2.20
 ===
 I accidentally did yoga today and it feels awesome.
 It easily brings me into meditation and reading mode.